 The ASU Future of Being Human community is made up of students, researchers, entrepreneurs, thought leaders, investors, business executives, and ordinary people with extraordinary ideas from every conceivable background.

 A community ofbold thinkers

 We are a young community, but we’re growing fast and looking for people to engage with.

 Together, we are intrigued by what it might mean to be human in the future, obsessed by how emerging technologies are rewriting the rulebook of what is possible, and inspired by the idea of exploring the future of being human with other creative thinkers.

 Director, ASU Future of Being Human initiative

-Andrew Maynard is a scientist, author, and professor in ASU’s School for the Future of Innovation in Society.
+Andrew Maynard is a scientist, author, and Professor of Advanced Technology Transitions in ASU’s School for the Future of Innovation in Society.

 As well as being an elected Fellow of the American Association for the Advancement of Science, he is a member of the Canadian Institute for Advanced Research President’s Advisory Council, and has collaborated for many years with the World Economic Forum on the challenges and opportunities presented by new and emerging technologies.
 His books include Films from the Future: The Technology and Morality of Sci-Fi Movies, and Future Rising: A Journey from the Past to the Edge of Tomorrow.